Facico/Chinese-Vicuna/README.md

 -  data generation: https://github.com/LianjiaTech/BELLE and https://guanaco-model.github.io/
 -  the first work: https://github.com/tatsu-lab/stanford_alpaca

 We currently select the combination of BELLE and Guanaco data as our main training dataset.
-We will also add more chitchat dataset ( e.g. [LCCC](https://github.com/thu-coai/CDial-GPT) ) to support casual conversation.
+We will train on multi-turn instruction data.

 ## What is the meaning?